Scientific Name

 Cirsium rivulare is an upright perennial that forms a clump of branching leafy stems with purple many-stellate flowers atop a large basal rosette of soft green leaves.

 The flowers are up to 1.2 inches (3 cm) in diameter.
-They start blooming in mid-summer and go straight through to late summer.
+They start blooming in mid-summer and continue through late summer.

 The seeds of Cirsium can be sown in either autumn or after the last frost of spring.
 They should be sown at a depth of 0.12 inches (3 mm).
-If grown indoors first, Cirsium takes about 2 to 3 weeks to germinate at a temperature of 70 to 75 °F (21 to 24 °C).
+If grown indoors first, Cirsium takes about 2 to 3 weeks to germinate at 70°F to 75°F (21°C to 24°C).
 The seedlings should be planted out in early spring when it is still possible to get a frost with a spacing of about 2 feet (60 cm).

 See more at How to Grow and Care for Thistles (Cirsium).